 4. Stir in the rice, breaking up any clumps.
 Cook for 2 – 3 minutes, letting it get lightly toasted.

-5. Drizzle soy sauce and sesame oil over the rice.
-Stir well to coat evenly and cook for 1 more minute.
+5. Drizzle soy sauce and dark soy sauce and sesame oil over the rice.
+Add bean sprouts and stir well to coat evenly and cook for 1 more minute.

 6. Remove from heat and serve immediately as a side or base for stir-fry dishes.